assaydepot/trialinsights_api_v1/README.md

 The request response is an object as follows:
 ```
 {
-  queryId: 'string' identifier used for subsequent requests for documents,
+  queryId: 'string' identifier returned by the server, to be used by client for subsequent requests,
   data: 'array' of trial documents,
   recordsTotal: 'number' of total trials matching first search term,
   recordsFiltered: 'number' of trials after subsequent term(s) applied,